Here, we take an in-depth look at the latest monitoring information for Iceland.

 Digital empowerment incorporates actions so that all children, including those in vulnerable situations, acquire the necessary skills and competences to make sound choices and express themselves in the online environment safely and responsibly.

-- Information and media literacy, as well as digital citizenship, are expected to be included in the next curriculum update.
+- Information and media literacy and digital citizenship have been included in the latest curriculum update.

 - The Minister of Education established a working group of specialists to scrutinise and make suggestions on how best to manage the use of smartphones in school work.

-- The rules will be drawn up in broad consultation with parents and children, local authorities, school administrators, teachers and other stakeholders, and it is expected that they will be used as guiding criteria for primary schools when establishing school rules on mobile phone use.
-One of the main objectives is to ensure adequate education about phone use and prevention in order to counter the possible negative effects it can have in schools.
+- A proposal for a bill to ban phones in schools in Iceland is in preparation.
+The rules will be drawn up in broad consultation with parents and children, local authorities, school administrators, teachers and other stakeholders, and it is expected that they will be used as guiding criteria for primary schools when establishing school rules on mobile phone use.
+One of the main objectives is to ensure adequate education about phone use and prevention to counter the possible negative effects it can have in schools.

 - The Icelandic Media Commission has made teacher training on online safety one of its priorities.
-Currently, educational lectures for teachers are available from the Icelandic Media Commission free of charge.
+Currently, educational lectures for teachers are free from the Icelandic Media Commission.

-- The Icelandic Media Commission and the Icelandic Data Protection Authority went on an educational “campaign tour” in the fall of 2023.
-Representatives of both regulatory authorities went “on tour” around the country to educate children and teachers in elementary schools all over Iceland on the importance of data privacy, media literacy and children’s online safety.
-The project is called Netumferðarskólinn “Internet Traffic School” and is still an ongoing project at the Icelandic Media Commission.
+- The Icelandic Media Commission and the Icelandic Data Protection Authority went on an educational ‘campaign tour’ in the fall of 2023.
+Representatives of both regulatory authorities went ‘on tour’ around the country to educate children and teachers in elementary schools all over Iceland on the importance of data privacy, media literacy and children’s online safety.
+The project is called Netumferðarskólinn (‘Internet Traffic School’) and is still ongoing at the Icelandic Media Commission.

 ---|---|---|---|---|